jonlpersson/ed-latimore/site/_posts/2020-11-11-6-reasons-why-writing-is-important.md

 In oral communication, you’re pressed to keep pace with the conversation and exercise a certain level of mental agility that, while sometimes advantageous, keeps you from thinking deeply and formulating the most appropriate response.
 When you sit down to write, you have all the time in the world to find the best words and the best combination of those words to express yourself most clearly.

 It’s for this reason that writing should improve your ability to speak.
-According to [business2community.com](https://www.business2community.com/communications/5-ways-writing-frequently-will-help-your-communication-skills-02251745#:~:text=Increased%20articulation%20in%20your%20writing,more%20smooth%20communicator%20each%20day.){: target="_blank"}\:
+According to [business2community.com](https://www.business2community.com/communications/5-ways-writing-frequently-will-help-your-communication-skills-02251745#:~:text=Increased%20articulation%20in%20your%20writing,more%20smooth%20communicator%20each%20day.){: target="_blank"}:

 > Increased articulation in your writing will spread to the ways that you talk and think.
 When you can put words on paper cleanly and clearly, it will become easier to do so in your speech.
 That, in turn, will translate to you being a better and more smooth communicator each day.